- Halo Band includes access to basic features like steps, heart rate, sleep time, and sleep tracking. Halo Band is

 - Membership includes body composition, tone of voice analysis, sleep & activity tracking, and more — free for 6 months.
 Auto-renews at $3.99/month + tax.
-To cancel, visit Your Account › Memberships & Subscriptions.
+To manage your membership, visit Your Account › Memberships & Subscriptions.

 - Body Composition - Measure body fat percentage, a better indicator of health than weight or BMI alone.
 Tone of voice analysis helps you see how you sound to others to help strengthen your communication.

 Amazon Halo is Amazon’s new activity tracker device designed for overall health and wellness improvement.
 It comes with the option of a subscription service for expanded features, and its goal is to hone in on your readings, from heart rate to exercises to sleep patterns.